 13.4.7.1 Introduction

-This test is used to measure the sensitiveness of the substance to drop-mass impact and to determine if the substance is too dangerous to transport in the form tested.
+This test is used to measure the sensitiveness of the substance to drop-mass impact and to determine if the substance is too dangerous in the form tested.
 The test substance is subjected to a vertical impact force through an intermediate hammer via a drop mass.
 It is applicable to solid, semisolid, liquid, and powder substances.

 13.4.7.2 Apparatus and materials